 The James S. Luckey Society was established in 2010 to honor those donors whose gift plans set a firm foundation for the long-term financial health of Houghton College and its continued ability to support Houghton students as they pursue God’s call on their lives.

-Even as he pursued this vision, Dr. Luckey attended to the young people God put in his care – often quietly paying their tuition or finding them jobs that would provide room and board to ensure their stay.
+Even as he pursued his vision, Dr. Luckey attended to the young people God put in his care- often quietly paying their tuition or finding them jobs that would provide room and board to assure their stay.

 Members of the James S. Luckey Society share a similar vision.
 They give wisely for the long term.
-They have the big picture in mind yet their gifts attend to the details.
-Their support has a major impact on the future of Houghton College, but it also touches the lives of individual students – students who will become the future Christian leaders of our world.
+They have the big picture in mind, and yet their gifts attend to the details.
+Their support has a major impact on the future of Houghton, but it also touches the lives of individual students who will become the future Christian leaders of our world.

 The Soaring Eagles Society was created to honor young alumni who choose to support their alma mater financially during their first 10 years as alumni.
 Their gifts reflect their support of Christian higher education and the transformation of Houghton students into people of character, competence and conviction.